 |Percent of RDA

 Black Peppercorns can be available year-round in the markets.
 In the store, buy whole peppercorns instead of pepper powder since, oftentimes, it may contain adulterated spices.
 The peppercorns should be wholesome, heavy, round, and compact.

 Peppercorns can be stored at room temperature for many years and can be milled using a hand mill as and when required.
 It can be kept inside the refrigerator for up to a month or so.
 Powdered pepper should be stored inside the refrigerator in airtight containers.

 Peppers have been used therapeutically in dentistry as an antiseptic remedy for tooth decay and gum swellings.

 Peppercorns are also being employed in traditional medicines in treating flatulence and indigestion, however, there is little or no data to support these claims in modern medicine.

-Black pepper is one of the most versatile spices used in several kinds of savoury cooking.
-In order to keep their fragrance and flavor intact, they generally milled just before preparing dishes and added at the last minutes in the recipes (since prolonged cooking results in evaporation of essential oils).
+Black pepper is one of the most versatile spices used in several kinds of savory cooking.
+In order to keep their fragrance and flavor intact, they are generally milled just before preparing dishes and added at the last minute in the recipes (since prolonged cooking results in the evaporation of essential oils).